Self-similar inverse cascade from generalized symmetries

-Interestingly, these scaling exponents match those of turbulence after the CPI~\cite{Tashiro:2012mf,Hirono:2015rla, Yamamoto:2016xtu, Buividovich:2015jfa, Mace:2019cqo}, suggesting a broader universality class encompassing systems with higher-form symmetries.
-This universality suggests similar phenomena may emerge in other systems with higher-form symmetries across diverse physical scenarios, from condensed matter to cosmology.
-The turbulent behavior we describe could be experimentally tested in magnetic materials where magnetic fluctuations serve as emergent axion fields~\cite{Ooguri:2011aa}.
-Similar dynamics may also manifest in gauge field amplification during inflation~\cite{Turner:1987bw,Ratra:1991bn} in the presence of spectator axion-like fields.
+The phenomena studied here may also be realized in concrete physical systems.
+One promising class of candidates lies in condensed matter experiments, such as magnetic materials where magnetic fluctuations can act as emergent axion fields~\cite{Ooguri:2011aa}.
+Another natural arena is cosmology.
+In particular, similar dynamics may manifest in gauge field amplification during inflation~\cite{Turner:1987bw,Ratra:1991bn} in the presence of spectator axion-like fields.

 Our analysis can be extended to the full $(3+1)$-dimensional axion electrodynamics to uncover additional features of the cascade process.
 Furthermore, exploring connections between our findings and other non-equilibrium systems with higher-form symmetries may reveal new universal aspects of turbulent behavior.